CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/formula.md

 # Formula

-## Overview

-Formulas are a very flexible but straightforward method of calculating the quantity relationship between an item and its parent.
+Formulas are a powerful yet straightforward method for calculating quantity relationships between an item and its parent in manufacturing processes.
+They are primarily used within the Bill of Materials (BOM) and Manufacturing Order (MO) to ensure precise material usage and production efficiency.

-A default formula is installed within the General Settings/ProcessForce/Bill of Materials and Manufacturing Tab.
+A default formula is pre-installed in the General Settings under the ProcessForce/Bill of Materials and Manufacturing Tab.
+Users can modify this default formula to align with specific operational needs.
+These formulas support calculations involving standard fields, user-defined fields, and values from other tabs, enhancing flexibility and accuracy in production planning.

-This default formula can be changed to meet the user's needs and will be used when entering the Bill of Materials.

-If user-defined fields are added to the form, these can also be used within the formula.

-All the expressions as per Microsoft Excel formulas can be used.

-Values from other Tabs can be used within a formula to calculate a value.
-For example, a specific Item within the Bill of Materials has a 10% Scrap Percentage.
-A Scrap item master is added to the Scraps Tab.
-The amount of scrap produced will be the difference between the Item Result and the Item Quantity.
+Furthermore, all expressions that follow Microsoft Excel formula syntax can be used within these formulas, making them highly adaptable for various manufacturing requirements.

 ---

 ![General Settings](./media/formula/general-settings-formula.webp)

-### Default formulas
+## Default formulas

 Items: